nasirkhan/laravel-starter/README.md

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>

 # Laravel Starter
-Laravel 5.8 based simple starter project to build all type of applications.
-Almost all the necessary functionalities are added.
-Continuously working on more features and improvements.
+Laravel 6.x based simple starter project to build all type of applications.
+Most of the commonly needed features are available here.
+It is modular, so you can use this project as a base and build your own modules.
+You can use the same module in any of the Laravel starter based projects.
+New features and functionalities are being added on a regular basis.

 Please let me know your feedback and comments.